-- Developed and implemented 30 grant agreements and partnerships, awarded through the 2019-22 RTO Grant Program. - Completed the 2019 RTO Survey, consisting of a 600 person phone/text survey and two focus groups, to measure travel behavior and motivators for Metro residents. - Completed a regional TDM Needs and Opportunities Assessment based on an inventory of TDM programs, services, and infrastructure in the region. - Led 2 partner meetings (Sept and Nov). - Created a regional SRTS marketing campaign with messaging and materials for use by regional SRTS practitioners, and created a SRTS funding opportunity for small-scale SRTS projects within the RTO sponsorship program.
+- Developed and implemented 34 grant agreements and partnerships, awarded through the 2019-22 RTO Grant Program.
+Staff is working with applicants whose projects were not selected on revisions to the project or other ways RTO can support their work. - Completed the 2019 RTO Survey, consisting of a 600 person phone/text survey and two focus groups, to measure travel behavior and motivators for Metro residents. - Completed a regional TDM Needs and Opportunities Assessment based on an inventory of TDM programs, services, and infrastructure in the region. - Led 2 partner meetings (Sept and Nov).

-- Implemented with partners two community education programs to connect residents in highly-diverse and underserved communities with their travel options.

-Milestones/deliverables for the next reporting period):

-- Monitoring and management of grantee activities, deliverables, and reports.
-Process and pay grantee invoices. - RTO Grant solicitation for Marketing and Infrastructure & Innovation grants. - Conduct 2017-2019 RTO program evaluation. - Implement updated program action plan for 2020, based on program evaluation results, RTO Survey results, analysis of data (particularly need and opportunity areas), and recommendations from consultant-led evaluation process. - Coordinating and facilitating monthly collaboration meetings with regional SRTS practitioners; convening a Metro-led SRTS Policy Advisory Committee. - Procuring contract support for SRTS education and encouragement activities in the region and developing a regional traffic playground toolkit and a SRTS professional development curriculum for teachers.
+- Created a regional SRTS marketing campaign with messaging and materials for use by regional SRTS practitioners, and created a SRTS funding opportunity for small-scale SRTS projects within the RTO sponsorship program. - Implemented with partners two community education programs to connect residents in highly-diverse and underserved communities with their travel options. - Monitoring and management of grantee activities, deliverables, and reports.
+Process and pay grantee invoices. - Conducted 2017-2019 RTO program evaluation, to be completed in FY 2020-21. - Began updating a program action plan for 2020, based on program evaluation results, RTO Survey results, analysis of data (particularly need and opportunity areas), and recommendations from consultant-led evaluation process. - Coordinating and facilitating monthly collaboration meetings with regional SRTS practitioners; explored creation of a Metro-led SRTS Policy Advisory Committee - Developed a regional Traffic Playground Toolkit and procured a contract to develop a Back to School Toolkit for COVID responsive activities for 2020-2021 school year - Responded to COVID outbreak by revising grant scopes and budgets based on impacts to grantees' work. - Began review of RTO program goals and objectives, and how they are implemented, in response to COVID and increased awareness of racial justice issues. - Developed a scope of work to support the Regional Mobility Policy Update as it relates to the implementation of TDM. - Conducted a Get There Network training webinar for partners

-TASK DESCRIPTION: Regional Freight Program BUDGET: \$139,533 STPG \$125.203
+TASK DESCRIPTION: Regional Freight Program BUDGET: \$139,533 STPG \$125,203